-4. The statute also allows a claim for a refund to be filed within three (3) years from the date of the return being filed.

-5. Thus, the Taxpayer may file a request for a refund within three (3) years of filing of the return.

-6. The Taxpayer is within the three (3) year period to claim a refund.

-7. The statute specifically limits the amount of a refund for those filed in the three (3) year period to the portion of tax paid "within the three (3) year period" as opposed to those requests filed within the two (2) year period which are limited to tax paid "during the two (2) years immediately preceding the filing of the claim."

-8. The Taxpayer has not paid any tax from December 19, 2020 to the present.
+- 4. The statute also allows a claim for a refund to be filed within three (3) years from the date of the return being filed. - 5.
+Thus, the Taxpayers may file a request for a refund within three (3) years of filing of the return. - 6.
+The Taxpayers are within the three (3) year period to claim a refund for these three (3) years. - 7.
+The statute specifically limits the amount of a refund for those filed in the three (3) year period to the portion of tax paid "within the three (3) year period" as opposed to those requests filed within the two (2) year period which are limited to tax paid "during the two (2) years immediately preceding the filing of the claim." - 8.
+The Taxpayers have not paid any tax from January 25, 2021 to the present.